NativePHP/nativephp.com/resources/views/docs/1/digging-deeper/databases.md

 ### Configuration

 You do not need to do anything special to configure your application to use SQLite.
 NativePHP will automatically:
-- switch to using SQLite when building your application,
+- Switch to using SQLite when building your application
-- create a database file for you in the `storage` directory on the user's system,
+- Create a database file for you in the `storage` directory on the user's system
-- configure your application to use that database file, and
+- Configure your application to use that database file
-- run your migrations each time your app starts.
+- Run your migrations each time your app starts if needed

 ## Migrations